JonSnowbd/ZT/readme.md

 ## Gotcha:

-- ZT.App sets its own user pointer!
+- ZT.App sets its own GLFW user pointer!
 Its important too, so use something else for your storage, or if you really want the functionality, let me know and I'll see how I can enable your usecase within ZT.
 - By linking ZT the following packages are available to your app on both windows and ubuntu: `zt`, `gl`, `glfw`, `imgui`, `stb_image`
 - ImVec2 and ImVec4 are both substituted with zlm's Vec2 and Vec4 structs respectively, you can use both interchangeably.